FINDING JOY IN YOUR RELATIONSHIP WITH CHRIST

 My life mentor, my mom, Marliss – mother of six, told me often, “Melissa, you do not have to teach your children to be naughty, that comes quite naturally to them.
 You must train them up in the way they should go – to do good, to make right choices, to do the things you ask them to do in a way that is honoring to God.
 You cannot let your kids call the shots and remember that mistakes are part of the journey!”

 Leonard Sax, physician, psychologist and author, believes that if we want our children to be virtuous, we must teach them virtue.
-Children are not going to develop into individuals who have strong morals, self-confidence and sweet spirits without hours, weeks, months and years of teaching them how to live virtuous lives.
-This means not allowing your young children to decide what is best for them.
+Children are not going to develop into individuals who have a strong moral compass, self-confidence and sweet temperaments without hours, weeks, months and years of teaching them how to live virtuous lives.
+This means not allowing your young children to decide what is best for them as they do not have the capacity to do that.
 Sure they will have choices but they also need to be held accountable.

 Now this does not mean that you have to rule with an iron thumb…in fact, it is quite the opposite.
 Sometimes parents believe that they are helping their young children by stepping back and letting their kids decide on things that they are not yet ready to make decisions about.
 Our children (often literally) are screaming for guidance and direction because even at some level are cognizant that they are not ready to make some of the decisions that they are being confronted with.
-A very important concept that my dad, Al, modeled for me even at a young age was to tell us kids ‘yes’ as often as he could so that when he had to say ‘no’, we knew that he really meant it.
+A very important concept that my dad modeled for me was to tell his children (me being one of the six) ‘yes’ as often as he could so that when he had to say ‘no’, we knew that he really meant it.

 – Melissa (Witt) Phillips